14 Ways to Refresh Your Home for Spring

 Peace and Love,

-A great way to save this article is to keep it on one of your Pinterest boards.
-You can find the pin button in the top right corner of the photo below.
+A great way to save this idea is to add it to one of your Pinterest boards.
+You can find the pin button on the top left of the photo when you click on it.
 Also, don’t forget to follow me on Pinterest

 Your post today was exactly the inspiration I needed!
 Moving the furniture is something I have been doing over and over- can’t seem to get it right, lol.
 One thing I am going to try is just removing some things altogether.